-Turbulent fluctuations in tokamaks are responsible for cross-field transport.
-The Doppler Backscattering (DBS) microwave diagnostic enables the non-perturbative characterisation of turbulent density fluctuations $(1 \leq k{\perp}\rho_i \leq 10)$ [1, 2] and flows [3, 4, 5, 6, 7] with high spatial and temporal resolution, both at the edge and the core of the plasma.
+Turbulent fluctuations in tokamaks are responsible for crossfield transport.
+The Doppler backscattering (DBS) microwave diagnostic enables the nonperturbative characterisation of turbulent density fluctuations ($1 \leq k{\perp}\rho_i \leq 10$) [1, 2] and flows [3-7] with high spatial and temporal resolution, both at the edge and the core of the plasma.
 Here, k{\perp} is the wavenumber of turbulent fluctuations perpendicular to the magnetic field, and ρ_i is the ion gyroradius.
-Consequently, it is a widely used diagnostic for both tokamaks and stellarators [8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18].
-Moreover, since DBS is a microwave diagnostic, it is one of the few diagnostics that can be used in burning plasma because they are resilient to high neutron fluxes [19, 20].

-There are a series of problems we seek to address: mismatch attenuation, wavenumber resolution, and localisation of the signal.
-We seek a model that can account for all of them in realistic geometries and realistic turbulence spectra.
-The model that we have developed is an extension of the already extensive work on reciprocity done by Gusakov and collaborators [21, 22, 23, 24, 25].
-We have introduced more geometry, not assumed a particular turbulence spectrum, and used beam tracing to make the problem
+Consequently, it is a widely used diagnostic for both tokamaks and stellarators [8-20].
+Moreover, since DBS is a microwave diagnostic, it is one of the few diagnostics capable of surviving the neutron fluxes generated by burning plasmas of future fusion reactors [21, 22].
+There is a series of problems we seek to address: mismatch attenuation, wavenumber resolution, and localisation of the signal.
+We build a model that can account for all of them in realistic geometries and for realistic turbulence spectra.
+The model that we develop is an extension of previous work on reciprocity by Gusakov and collaborators [23-27].
+We introduce more geometry, do not assume a particular turbulence spectrum, and use beam tracing to make the problem more tractable.
+Since wavenumber resolution and localisation are already widely studied [2, 24, 25], we present our insight on them later in the paper with only a brief introduction here.
+The rest of this section will focus on the mismatch attenuation.